-Vilazodone is usually taken 1 time per day with food or milk.
+Citalopram is usually taken 1 time per day with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.

-The dose usually ranges from 10 mg to 40 mg.
+The dose usually ranges from 20 mg to 40 mg once daily.
+For patients older than 60 years, the maximum recommended dose is 20 mg once daily.
 Only your healthcare provider can determine the correct dose for you.

-What happens if I miss a dose of Viibyrd?
+What happens if I miss a dose of Citalopram?